filiptibell/tooling-language-server/README.md

 ## Cargo

+Features that are currently supported:

+- Hover for information about a package (description)

 Features that will be supported:

 - Diagnostics for:
   - A newer package version is available
   - Invalid package name / version
-- Hover for information about a package (description)
 - Quick action to update to a new package version

 ## Wally